 1. Tile-tile connectivity information For each tile the WRAPPER sets a flag that sets the tile number to the north, south, east and west of that tile.
 This number is unique over all tiles in a configuration.
-Except when using the cubed sphere and the exch2 package, the number is held in the variables tileNo (this holds the tiles own number), tileNoN, tileNoS, tileNoE and tileNoW.
+Except when using the cubed sphere and the exch2 package, the number is held in the variables tileNo (this holds the tiles own number), tileNoN, tileNoE and tileNoW.
 A parameter is also stored with each tile that specifies the type of communication that is used between tiles.
-This information is held in the variables tileCommModeN, tileCommModeS, tileCommModeE and tileCommModeW.
+This information is held in the variables tileCommModeN, tileCommModeE and tileCommModeW.
 This latter set of variables can take one of the following values COMM_NONE, COMM_MSG, COMM_PUT and COMM_GET.
-A value of COMM_NONE is used to indicate that a tile has no neighbor to communicate with on a particular face.
-A value of COMM_MSG is used to indicate that some form of distributed memory communication is required to communicate between these tile faces (see Section 6.2.5.2).
+A value of COMM_NONE is used to indicate that a tile has no neighbor to communication is required to communicate between these tile faces (see Section 6.2.5.2).
 A value of COMM_PUT or COMM_GET is used to indicate forms of shared memory communication (see Section 6.2.5.1).
-The COMM_PUT value indicates that a CPU should communicate by writing to data structures owned by another CPU.
+The COMM_PUT value indicates that a CPU should communicate by reading from data structures owned by another CPU.
 A COMM_GET value indicates that a CPU should communicate by reading from data structures owned by another CPU.
 These flags affect the behavior of the WRAPPER exchange primitive (see Figure 6.5).
 The routine ini_communication_patterns.F is responsible for setting the communication mode values for each tile.